 If you are over 20 years of age, thinking of starting your first degree but don’t have formal qualifications, New Start offers a 12-week part-time pathway into University study.

 Support services and study facilities for local students

 Our South Auckland Student Hub is there for all local University of Auckland students, providing access to academic and personal support, and administration services.
-Our on-site team will be able to help you with:

 A space and a place for study